 A security agency may also be known as a guard and patrol service.
-Such businesses are principally engaged in providing a variety of unrelated private sector or government customers with armed or unarmed private security personnel (also known as security officers) to guard the customer's premises and surrounding property against unlawful or undesirable activities (e.g., theft, vandalism).
+Such businesses are principally engaged in providing unrelated private sector or government customers with armed or unarmed private security personnel (also known as security officers) to guard the customer's premises and surrounding property against unlawful or undesirable activities (e.g., fire, theft, vandalism).
 To accomplish these overall goals a guard/security officer's duties may include but are not necessarily limited to the tasks discussed below.
-A guard may control access to the customer's building or site (e.g., construction), direct traffic and answer telephones.
+A guard may control access to the customer's building or another off-road site (e.g., construction), direct traffic onto or off of the customer's premises and answer telephones.
 A guard's duties may be stationary (when the guard is assigned to a fixed location) or mobile (in a car covering a specified area).
-A guard may conduct a walking tour of the assigned location and/or monitor closed-circuit television cameras.
+A guard may conduct a walking tour of the assigned location and/or monitor closedcircuit television cameras.
 A security guard (e.g., in a retail store) may wear ordinary clothing, but typically a security guard will wear a uniform with a badge that clearly identifies the person as a security guard and designates the guard's employer.
 A security guard may maintain a logbook or write a report on their work shift activities and observations.
 Private security guards generally do not have police powers, but store guards will act to stop shoplifters (turning suspects over to the local police) and armed guards may act to stop robberies (e.g., in a bank) or, if acting as bodyguards, to protect the client(s) before the police can arrive.

-- 1. Assign Code 660 to a separate crew of employees of a security agency that installs or repairs alarms. - 2.
-Assign Code 904 to separate staff engaged in performing any type of investigations for unrelated customers.
+- Assign Code 660 to a separate crew of employees of a security agency that installs or repairs alarms. - Assign Code 904 to separate staff engaged in performing any type of investigations for unrelated customers. - Assign Code 601 to flagging service contractors.